brsbalazs/bpmn-based-code-execution/README.md

 ![exclusive-gateway-workflow](./documentation/img/exclusive-gw-workflow.png)

 ## 4. Using typescript handlers - lib modification
 The used bpmn library originally only supports javascript handlers.
-I modified the library to also support typescript handler files with creating a script file that compiles the given .ts file and completed the bpmn/lib/handler with the execution of the script.
+I modified the library to also support typescript handler files with executing a tsc command which compiles the given .ts file and completed the bpmn/lib/handler with the execution of the script.
 There is a constant called const handlerFileExtension in the beggining of the file which determins if the handler is javascript or typescript.